 I performed a competitive analysis, looking at features offered by other mobile banking applications as well as indirect competing applications providing money managements services like budgeting, transferring funds, and saving.
-I also did in person interviews and surveys to find empathy with the user and understand their approach to their personal finances and needs in a banking application.

 I conducted surveys to find out what tools people are using to manage their money, how much time they spent on their personal finances, and what their goals are, both for saving and knowledge.

 Surveys were conducted online amongst ten female and male millennial users.
 They were asked to answer ten survey questions regarding their spending and saving habits, and financial goals.